hooh-hooah/AI_Tips/docs/tutorials/chara-top.md

 ![](imgs/mod_00.png)

-drag and drop your mod.xml file into mod builder
+Drag and drop your custom mod XML file into the mod builder's target window.

-check output destination

-validate your xml file with dry run
+After setting the build target, check if the output path is where you desire to put your custom zipmod archive.

+If everything is okay, validate your XML file if you didn't make any mistake inside the XML file.

+Unless a mod packer cannot find an asset or has some issue while resolving the Asset Bundle's path, it says nothing.

-after validating the mod, press build mod to build the mod
+Then you're good to go.
+Press the big green button and to build the mod.

+It depends on your mod size, but it will play a nice sound to notify the packing is done after a few seconds or minutes.

 ### Test In-Game